Beloved Community: A Workshop

 This is a small working group with limited enrollment and is now closed.

-- Catherine Meeks, Absalom Jones Center for Racial Healing, Atlanta, GA, Participant
+- Catherine Meeks, Absalom Jones Center for Racial Healing, Participant

 - Randall Balmer, Dartmouth College, Participant